Support The Podcast

 The connection makes sense.
 When you feel broken in one area, you compensate by becoming exceptional in others.
 Professional achievement becomes armor.
 Independence becomes protection.

-"I have to protect myself because nobody else will," Avalaura explains of this mindset.
-"I have to have my money.
-I have to be independent because I can’t depend on anybody."
+I have to protect myself because nobody else will, Avalaura explains of this mindset.
+I have to have my money.
+I have to be independent because I can't depend on anybody.

-This drives relentless work ethic, perfectionism, and difficulty with vulnerability—especially sexual vulnerability.
-Because sexuality requires complete openness, the very thing trauma taught wasn’t safe.
+This drives relentless work ethic, perfectionism, and difficulty with vulnerability, especially sexual vulnerability.
+Because sexuality requires complete openness, the very thing trauma taught wasn't safe.

-Often the trauma isn’t even clear-cut.
-"It might be date rape, something that’s not black and white, but you feel like something wasn’t right, something was broken there, but I can’t really describe it," Avalaura says.
-"So because it’s not black and white, I don’t really know how to define it for myself.
-So I kind of just dismiss it and write it off as not being important."
+Often the trauma isn't even clear-cut.
+It might be date rape, something that's not black and white, but you feel like something wasn't right, something was broken there, but I can't really describe it, Avalaura says.
+So because it's not black and white, I don't really know how to define it for myself.
+So I kind of just dismiss it and write it off as not being important.

 The Martyr Pattern Keeping Women Stuck

-"There’s a part of me that goes, 'See, no one can do it the way I do it.
-See all this suffering,'" Leah admits.
-"If you were to receive, you’d be taking away my suffering, and then who would I be?"
+There's a part of me that goes, see, no one can do it the way I do it.
+See all this suffering, Leah admits.
+If you were to receive, you'd be taking away my suffering, and then who would I be?

 This shadow pattern runs deep.
 Women refuse help not because it isn't offered, but because accepting it would dismantle their identity.
 They've become addicted to being the one who does everything, manages everything, sacrifices everything.

 The ego gets something from this story: validation, significance, proof of worth.
-But the spirit—that quiet inner voice—is dying.
+But the spirit, that quiet inner voice, is dying.

 The Modern Woman's Impossible Load

-Leah articulates what many women experience: "Women have so much more responsibility in everyday life.
-Not only is it tending to the home and in some cases having the children and still wanting to have a happy marriage... but it’s also being a provider.
-It’s being the researcher, making sure everyone is getting to do those sports, maintaining that calendar, planning and doing all the research when it comes to vacation, cleaning the whole house, and their partner still wants them to like sex."
+Leah articulates what many women experience: women have so much more responsibility in everyday life.
+Not only is it tending to the home and in some cases having the children and still wanting to have a happy marriage, but it's also being a provider.
+It's being the researcher, making sure everyone is getting to do those sports, maintaining that calendar, planning and doing all the research when it comes to vacation, cleaning the whole house, and their partner still wants them to like sex.

-When you’re tired and stressed, that cortisol suppresses desire.
+The result?
+We are worn out.
+We are tapped out.
+When you're tired and stressed, cortisol suppresses desire.
 Depression and anxiety set in.
 Women have a hard time feeling desire for any part of their life.

 Why Doing the Dishes Is Actually Foreplay